baumann-at/InfineonHackathon2019/README.md

 ## Notarization and Proof for Geo based Games

-A collection of my results of the hackathon on 25./26.3.2019 in Graz.
+A collection of my results of the hackathon on 25./26.3.2019 in Graz

 * Python source for the 2 apps on Raspberry Pi, communication with the chipcard reader
 * Screenshots for the presentation